sk240500/todo-app/README.md

 Styling
 The application includes basic styling to improve the visual appearance and responsiveness.
 Styles are defined in the App.css file and cover components, form elements, and task lists.

-Usage

-Clone the project repository.

-Navigate to the project directory.

-Run npm install react-scripts --save

-Run npm start to start the development server.

-Open the browser and access the application at http://localhost:3000.